About this guide

 Share power tools and garden equipment

 Do a stocktake of what you own and consider your needs.
 You might not need to own every tool.
-With those items you're likely to use only a few times why not share with friends, neighbours and the wider community?
+With tools you're likely to use only a few times share them with friends, neighbours and the wider community.
 'Collaborative consumption' is the modern term for renting, lending, swapping and gifting products over the internet.
 You'll reduce waste, and the energy required to manufacture new goods, as well as the number of unused items taking up space in your garage.

 Consider your car

 Driving efficiently and maintaining your car can help save on fuel and greenhouse gas emissions.
 If you're thinking about upgrading or buying a new car the GreenVehicleGuide is a great place to start.
 To save money and improve your health, you could also include cycling in your transport options.
 Service your bike as part of your garage clean up so it's ready for your next ride.

 Insulate your garage door

 If your garage is attached to your home, you can also save on heating and cooling costs by upgrading to an insulated garage door.
 Or do it yourself with a kit from your local hardware store.

 Over 60% of Australian households own a pet, with dogs and cats the companions of choice.

 You may not have considered that many of the decisions you make in choosing and owning a pet have costs and impacts.
 The following tips are designed to help you reduce your pet’s impact and costs —they assume you have done your research on diet, exercise and veterinary care needs.